bwajtr/vaadin-sso-kit-cidaas-demo/README.md

 You should be able to log out using the user dropdown button in the lower-left corner of the screen.

-## Cidaas setup
+## cidaas setup

-To run the demo, you have to configure Cidaas first.
+To run the demo, you have to configure cidaas first.
 In this tutorial, we will do the following:

-- create a Cidaas account and Cidaas IAM instance in it
+- create a cidaas account and cidaas IAM instance in it
 - create at least one user in this new IAM instance
-- create an OIDC client (an "App" in Cidaas terms) configuration so our application can use the IAM instance for login
+- create an OIDC client (an "App" in cidaas terms) configuration so our application can use the IAM instance for login

 1. Go to https://www.cidaas.com/ → Pricing → Choose "cidaas IAM" product → Choose Free Tier → Create an account
-2. After registering, create a new company in Cidaas administration
+2. After registering, create a new company in cidaas administration
 3. After the company has been created, choose "Individual / Free" plan
    [<img height="100px" src="tutorial/plan.png?raw=true"/>](tutorial/plan.png?raw=true)
 4. That will bring you to the instance creation screen